 - 1. Unless otherwise permitted by the club Captain and President, all paddlers must exercise the buddy system. - 2.
-Anyone paddling under the buddy system must sign in and out on the GREEN BINDER located inside the boathouse to the right.
+Anyone paddling under the buddy system must sign in and out on the CLOTHES PEGS located inside the boathouse on the right side door.